Tlaxcala: Pre-Columbian

 Evidence of human occupation in what is now the state of Tlaxcala extends back to 12,000 BCE, with the earliest identified cultures being Tzompantepec (1700–1200 BCE), Tlatempa (1200–800 BCE), and Texoloc (800–400 BCE).
-The Toltecs also had a presence, but the first major native culture here was the Olmec Xicalanca.
+The Toltecs also had a presence, but the first major native culture here was the Olmeca-Xicallanca.
 This civilization fell into decline after 900 AD and was replaced by a sub-group of the Chichimecas.
-In the 14th century, the Chichimecas were driven out by the Tlaxcalans, a Nahua people and the indigenous ethnicity that still dominates the state.
+In the 14th century, the Chichimecas were driven out by the Tlaxcaltec, a Nahua people and the indigenous ethnicity that still dominates the state.
 The Tlaxcalans founded the city of Tlaxcala and then began to subdue the surrounding peoples.
 Eventually, the Tlaxcalan nation would evolve into a confederation of four sub-states called Tepectipac, Ocotelulco, Tizatlán and Quiahuixtlán.

 The pre-Columbian Tlaxcalan state developed roughly at the same time as another Nahua people, the Mexica, were building the vast Aztec Empire with its capital at Tenochtitlan.
 From the 14th century, these two nations were in near constant state of war.
 However, even though the Aztecs managed to build the largest empire in Mesoamerica, they never did conquer Tlaxcala.
 By the time the Spanish arrived in the 16th century, Tlaxcala was an independent enclave nearly completely surrounded by the Aztec Empire.
 This left Tlaxcala economically isolated, leaving it without goods such as cotton and salt.
 This and the constant warfare with the Mexica would give the Tlaxcalans reasons to ally with the Spanish.